 7) They Are Often Misconstrued As Introverts

-One of the most significant symptoms of social awkwardness is the behavior being misconstrued for being introverted.
+One of the most significant symptoms of social awkwardness is the behavior being misconstrued for being introverted and reticent.
 Carl Jung has described extraversion and introversion as opposite psychological approaches, which describe how people gather energy and focus it.
 An extrovert would often look at the outside world, while introverts would start reflecting their thoughts inside.

 However, these two things are not the same.
 Introverted individuals may be considered as reflective and reserved too.
 They gain energy from interacting with themselves and introspecting what they need to do.
 They would prefer to know a handful of people instead of interacting with others, and they are completely okay with being alone.